EBI-Metagenomics/EMG-docs/docs/portal.rst

 - at the project level, the search can be restricted by 'biome' and 'centre name'.
 Selection of any of the facets will impact the search at sample and run level in order to be able to drill down into the results.
 Search results can be donwloaded as tab-separated file.
 - at the sample level, in addition to 'biome', the choice of facets includes 'temperature', 'depth', 'sequencing method', 'sample origination', 'disease status' and 'phenotype', when provided.
 Note that these metadata are provided by the data submitter and are not curated.
-- at the run level, users can restrict their searches according to 'biome', 'temperature', 'depth', 'pipeline version', 'organism', 'experiment type' as well as 'Go' and InterPro terms.
+- at the run level, users can restrict their searches according to 'biome', 'temperature', 'depth', 'pipeline version', 'organism', 'experiment type' as well as Go and InterPro terms.

 Browsing options
 ^^^^^^^^^^^^^^^^

 - Public project can be accessed using the links corresponding to the number of projects, samples and runs or experiment types located on the EBI Metagenomics home page below the main banner.
 Selecting one of those will redirect users to the corresponding EBI Metagenomics search page.
 - Another way to discover data of interest is to browse the public projects by biome as displayed on the EBI Metagenomics homepage.
 The 10 biomes with higher number of projects are displayed by default however the list can be extended using the 'See all biomes' link.
 Upon selection, a table giving the hierarchical lineage according to `GOLD database classification <https://gold.jgi.doe.gov/distribution#Classification>`_  is provided.
 On the right hand-side of this table, the number of projects associated to the lineage in the strict sense or including sub-lineages are displayed as dynamic links giving access to the selected projects.
 - Users can also access particular projects, or samples, using the corresponding tabs located above the EBI Metagenomics banner.
-The list of projects or samples can be restricted using the Biome drop-down menu and/or text search.
+The list of projects, or samples, can be restricted using the Biome drop-down menu and/or text search.
 The results of this filtering can be downloaded using the two spreadsheet icons located above the right hand-side of the tables.
 - Finally, users have the option to access, from the EBI Metagenomics homepage, the latest public projects uploaded via the right side of the 'Browse projects' section.